 There is a big difference between a 1st and 2nd birthday party.
 The second and third birthday is about the kids.
 You have had a year to make new friends with kids your child’s age.
 A new group of friends equals more two and three-year-olds running around than the previous year.
-The milestone of the first birthday party has passed, and it now becomes more about the birthday child and the party.
+The first birthday party’s milestone has passed, and it now becomes more about the birthday child and the party.

 As your child becomes older, the guest feels less obligated to attend a birthday party.